 Accounts Receivable and Allowance for Doubtful Accounts

-During the nine months ended September 30, 2018 the Company recorded a bad debt expense of $0.
+During the year ended December 31, 2018 the Company recorded a bad debt expense of $0.

 Inventory is stated at the lower of cost or market value.
 Inventory is determined to be salable based on demand forecast within a specific time horizon, generally eighteen months or less.
 Inventory in excess of salable amounts and inventory which is considered obsolete based upon changes in existing technology is written off.
 At the point of recognition, a new lower cost basis for that inventory is established and subsequent changes in facts and circumstances do not result in the restoration or increase in that new cost basis.

 Property and equipment are recorded at cost, less accumulated depreciation and amortization.
 Depreciation and amortization are provided using the straight-line method over the useful life as follows: